btd/docco/README.md

 * Depends only from node and strong libraries, no process.exec
 * Support any language and any comments styles - multilines, onelines - just fill config file and point generator on it

+You can see [examples](http://btd.github.com/docco/examples/index.html) of project that already used docco.

 ## Examle usage

 Show help: